Baku Introduction Walking Tour, Baku

 3) Paired Fortress Gates

-The first set of the gates was built in the 12th century by the order of Manuchohr III, when the Baku Fortress was still under construction.
-The second gate, known as the Gates of Zulfugar Khan, appeared in the 17th century, under the reign of Shah I Abbas, by the order of Zulfugar Khan.
+Construction of the first gate commenced in the 12th century, ordered by Manuchohr III during the initial phases of the fortress's construction.
+The second gate, known as the Gates of Zulfugar Khan, was added in the 17th century under the reign of Shah I Abbas by Zulfugar Khan.
+Remarkably, despite being constructed centuries apart, both gates share nearly identical dimensions and designs, reflecting the consistent architectural style maintained over the periods.

 4